Article 3, Part 1 – Grades and Grading System

 - A student on probation who fails to meet the student's established probation level is dropped unless the student has achieved at least a 2.0 average or better for that semester and the student's cumulative average is at least 2.0.

 - A student who fails to make satisfactory progress toward a degree is dropped.
 Examples would be the repeated failure of a required course or failure to meet other conditions for continuation in the curriculum.

 - A nondegree or part-time student who fails to complete the conditions of admission or continuation is dropped.

-- The drop rules may be waived when, in the judgment of the student’s college, his or her scholastic record warrants such action.
+- The drop rules may be waived when, in the judgment of the student’s college or school, the student's scholastic record warrants such action.